Jeremiah Sirles

-Jeremiah Sirles (born August 8, 1991) is a former American football guard.
-He played college football at the University of Nebraska–Lincoln and attended Bear Creek High School in Lakewood, Colorado.
-He played in the NFL as a member of the San Diego Chargers, Minnesota Vikings, Carolina Panthers, and Buffalo Bills.
+Jeremiah Sirles (born August 8, 1991) is an American former professional football guard.
+He played college football at the University of Nebraska–Lincoln.
+He was a member of the San Diego Chargers, Minnesota Vikings, Carolina Panthers, and Buffalo Bills.

-Early years
+Early life

-Sirles played high school football for the Bear Creek High School Bears.
+Sirles played high school football for the Bear Creek High School Bears of Lakewood, Colorado.
 He was named to the Rocky Mountain News' All-Colorado squad his junior and senior years.
 He also earned first-team All-Colorado and all-conference honors as a junior, helping his team reach the state quarterfinals.
-As a sophomore, Sirles helped Bear Creek to the state quarterfinals, garnering first-team All-South Metro League and second-team all-state honors.
-He also participated in basketball and track & field at Bear Creek, helping his team to the state basketball tournament his senior year.
+As a sophomore, Sirles helped Bear Creek reach the state quarterfinals, garnering first-team All-South Metro League and second-team all-state honors.
+He also participated in basketball and track & field at Bear Creek, helping his basketball team to the state tournament in his senior year.

 College career

 Sirles played for the Nebraska Cornhuskers from 2010 to 2013.
 He was redshirted in 2009.
 He played in 53 games, starting 41 for the Cornhuskers.
 He was the 2013 recipient of the Cornhuskers' Guy Chamberlin Award.
 Sirles also earned honorable mention All-Big Ten honors as a senior and second-team All-Big Ten as a junior, along with Academic All-Big Ten honors his senior year.